Arnold45202/Arnold45202/README.md

 - 👋 Hi, I’m Jackson
-- 👀 Currently working on full stack development
+- 👀 Currently working becoming a goated coder.
-- 🌱 I’m currently studying Software engineering @UNSW
+- 🌱 I’m currently a Tutor and CS student @ UNSW
 - 📫 How to reach me kahowang3659@gmail.com!!

 <!---